DisneyHogg/Latex-Notes/README.txt

 Notes/
 Notes I have written on a bunch of topics.
 The notes are not guaranteed to be correct, and any comments are welcomed.
+Moreover, there is scope for concolidation within notes, which should happen eventually.

 Teaching/
 Documents I have written to aid with teaching or presentations